beijn/nai22-project4a/NAI-Project/Other/Linear Transformer.md

 [@qinDevilLinearTransformer2022], #EMNLP 2022
 [source and (pictographic) explanation](https://github.com/opennlplab/transnormer)

-- Other work has shown that [[Linear Transformer]]s' few assumptions for linear attention are too much - predictive performance and generalizability suffer while higher compute efficiency is increased.
+- Other work has shown that [[Linear Transformer]]'s few assumptions for linear attention are too much - predictive performance and generalizability suffer, while higher compute efficiency is increased.
 - This very recent and apparently uncited study presents
 - improvements both in (predictive) performance bottlenecks of linear transformers and achieves both superior (compute) efficiency and performance on huge sequences is